Rostaen/goblin-slayer-ttrpg/README.md

 - [x] Move Race skills from Race to Item level
 - [ ] Add in a Parry check
 - [ ] Context menu for Race skills
-- [ ] Prompt for Roll modifiers
+- [x] Prompt for Roll modifiers
 - [ ] Add conditions and effects to PC effects tab
 - [ ] Add skill bonuses where needed
-- [ ] Allow attrition to update fatigue
+- [x] Allow attrition to update fatigue
 - [x] Allow fatigue to modify character sheet
-- [ ] Setup effects page in character sheet for status effects (if needed)
-- [ ] Adding "click to roll" dice when rolls made to chat bar
 - [x] Create CompediumFolders for all monsters & items
 - [x] Better sheet styling
 - [ ] Add mouse hover context for game related information
   - [x] Monster sheet '!' information hovers
 - [ ] Block skills from having a higher value when levels and rank are in conflict
 - [ ] Supplement book items added to game
+- [ ] Add button for resting and apply properl healing to all areas
+- [ ] Regulate items with an "equipped" button to determine misc. modifiers

 ### Skill Implementation Tracking